top banner

 PURPOSE

-UNITED FOR LITERACY requires governors, directors, volunteers and employees to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
+United for Literacy requires directors, volunteers and employees to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
 As employees and representatives of the organization, we must practice honesty and integrity in fulfilling our responsibilities and comply with all applicable laws and regulations.

-This policy is intended to encourage and enable governors, directors, volunteers, learners, employees and other stakeholders to raise serious concerns so that United for Literacy can address and correct inappropriate conduct and actions.
-It is the responsibility of all board members, employees and volunteers to report concerns about violations of United for Literacy’s governing policies or suspected violations of law or regulations that govern United for Literacy’s operations.
+This policy is intended to encourage and enable Board members, volunteers, learners, employees and other stakeholders to raise serious concerns so that United for Literacy can address and correct inappropriate conduct and actions.
+It is the responsibility of all Board members, employees and volunteers to report concerns about violations of United for Literacy’s governing policies or suspected violations of law or regulations that govern United for Literacy’s operations.

 Anonymous complaints will not be entertained under this policy.